 Project does not exceed the amount necessary to assure Project feasibility.

-The Authority will review the amount of Tax Credits a Project is eligible to receive using both the qualified basis method and equity gap method.
+The Authority will review the amount of Tax Credits a Project is eligible to receive using both the Qualified Basis method and Equity Gap method.

 The Authority review of the amount of Tax Credits will be ongoing from Application through the issuance of IRS Form 8609 and may result in a reduction to the amount of Tax Credits the Project receives.